nameko/nameko-tracer/README.rst

     entrypoint call trace
     entrypoint result trace

-That does not tell much, given the default logging formatter prints just the message.
-There's much more on the log records, let's configure service logging and customize the formatter:
+The output does not tell much, given the default logging formatter prints just the message.
+But there's much more on the log records, to get it out let's configure service logging and customize the formatter to include the trace details (the tracer adds safely serialisable details to ``nameko_trace`` attribute of the log record):

 .. code:: yaml